observablehq/plot/docs/features/plots.md

 Plot.barY(alphabet, {x: "letter", y: "frequency"}).plot({width: 1024})
 ```

-## Mark options
+## Marks

-The **marks** option specifies an array of [marks](#marks) to render.
-Each mark has its own data and options; see the respective mark type (*e.g.*, [bar](#bar) or [dot](#dot)) for which mark options are supported.
+The **marks** option specifies an array of [marks](./plots.md#marks) to render.
+Each mark has its own data and options; see the respective mark type (*e.g.*, [bar](../marks/bar.md) or [dot](../marks/dot.md)) for which mark options are supported.
 Each mark may be a nested array of marks, allowing composition.
 Marks may also be a function which returns an SVG element, if you wish to insert some arbitrary content into your plot.
 And marks may be null or undefined, which produce no output; this is useful for showing marks conditionally (*e.g.*, when a box is checked).
 Marks are drawn in *z* order, last on top.
-For example, here a single rule at *y* = 0 is drawn on top of blue bars for the [*alphabet* dataset](./test/data/alphabet.csv).
+For example, here a single rule at *y* = 0 is drawn on top of blue bars for the [*alphabet* dataset](https://observablehq.com/@observablehq/sample-datasets).

 ```js
 Plot.plot({